Grants

 - The Foundation is not legally capable of making grants to individuals, individual artists, to any type of religious organization, nor to funding a 501(c)3 that directly or indirectly participates in, or intervenes in, any political campaign on behalf of (or in opposition to) any candidate for elective public office.

 - Organizations without nonprofit status may apply for funding through a fiscal sponsor.
-An application for funding, and all accompanying documentation, must be directly submitted by the fiscal sponsor.
+An application for funding, and all accompanying documentation, must come directly from the fiscal sponsor.
 The Foundation will consider applications utilizing fiscal sponsorship on a case-by-case basis, at the Board’s discretion, and may require further documentation regarding the partnership between the organization and its fiscal sponsor.

-- Generally, the Foundation’s grants are given to small creative nonprofit organizations that use their staff, programming & resources to further dialog around creativity, cultural, environmental and social issues, towards the benefit of artists and the communities in which they operate.
+- Generally, the Foundation’s grants are given to small (<$1.5 million annual budget) nonprofit organizations that use their staff, programming & resources to further dialog around creativity, cultural, environmental and social justice issues, towards the benefit of artists, as well as the communities in which they operate.
 We do not typically fund exhibitions or capital campaigns.

 - The majority of our grants are awarded for a one-year period.
 We do consider applications for multi-year funding, though projects or programs seeking funding beyond two years are not usually granted.